Ryan-ProfProjects/CitraScan/README.md

 Within CitraScan, this metric is not intended to measure the true physical sensor SNR.
 Instead it helps qauntify whether the captured leaf image contains sufficient visual information for reliable disease classification.

 ### Foreground Complexity - Edge Density
-It's important that this metric is purely mathematical and model independent, as we want to ensure the fairness metrics don't depend on model performance.
+It's important that this metric is purely mathematical and model independent, as we want to ensure the reliability metrics don't depend on model performance.
 When leaf coverage is low, it means the image contains more foreground or other non-essential elements to the classification, possibly reducing diagnostic accuracy and confidence.
 Since it is difficult to measure leaf coverage purly mathematically, and equally challenging to do the same for foreground elements, we propose an Edge Density score that utilizes an edge detector called Canny.
 The edge map $E(x, y)$ uses Canny to detect edges in the grayscale luminance image I(x,y):

 $$E(x, y) = \begin{cases} 1 & \text{if an edge is detected}\\
 0 &  \text{otherwise} \end{cases}$$